mAzurkovic/Interview-Prep/README.md

 * Difference between list and tuple?
 List is mutable, while tuple is not.
 We can use tuples for the keys in a hashmap.
 * Arrays vs. lists?
 They store value in the same way at a low level, however arrays can only store a signle data type.
 * What are the built in types?
 None, Integer, Float, complex, string, list, set, tuple, dictionary, forzenset, frozendict, file, slice.
+* What is `unittest`?
+It is the a unit testing framework.
+It allows for sharing of testing, automation testing, and aggregation of test results into collections.